LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

-When they wake in the morning, there's room for the entire community of hens, roosters and chickens to stretch their legs — and wings — in a very long chicken run covered with netting, until such time as I unlock the gate and let them free.
+When they wake in the morning, there's room for the entire community of hens, roosters, and chickens to stretch their legs—and wings—in a very long chicken run covered with netting, until such time as I unlock the gate and set them free.

 I imagine it must have been a most unwelcome surprise for my poultry when they discovered I'd accidentally locked a hawk in their chicken run for a night!

-Even while enclosed in their yard, my poultry have access to fresh water to drink, fresh herbs grown in their run to provide healthy nibbles, and spots specially designed to provide invigorating dust baths.
+Even while enclosed in their yard, my poultry have access to fresh water and herbs, as well as spots specially designed to provide invigorating dust baths.

-Here's a photo showing what part of the yard area looked like when they'd been in just long enough to eat all the grass, while I was planting herbs for snacks, shade and shelter from winds.
-The chicken wire in the front of photo was about to be used to create protected garden areas — allowing them to peck fresh foliage without scratching up the roots of the plants.
+The photo shows what the area looked like when the poultry had been in the run just long enough to eat all the grass, while I was planting herbs for snacks, shade, and shelter from winds.
+The chicken wire in the front of the photo was about to be used to create protected garden areas, allowing them to peck fresh foliage without scratching up the roots of the plants.